SAP-samples/btp-cap-multitenant-saas/docu/2-basic/2-prepare-provider-subaccount/README.md

 # Prepare the Provider Subaccount

+- ### **Kyma** ✅
+- ### **Cloud Foundry** ✅

 In this chapter, you will learn how to prepare your SAP BTP Provider Subaccount for the deployment of the sample SaaS solution by assigning the required entitlements and setting up the foundational components.
-This includes a SAP HANA Cloud instance which you need to share with your Cloud Foundry environment or your Kyma Cluster before deployment.
+This includes a SAP HANA Cloud instance which you need to share with your **Cloud Foundry** environment or your **Kyma Cluster** before deployment.

 - [Prepare the Provider Subaccount](#prepare-the-provider-subaccount)
   - [1.
 Prerequisites for Provider Subaccount](#1-prerequisites-for-provider-subaccount)